 I’ve written a short biography of the pair, which appears in the Spring 2016 edition of Montana: The Magazine of Western History.
-A complete account of James A. Murray’s life will appear in book form in Fall 2017.
+A complete account of James A. Murray’s life will appear in book form in Spring 2018.
 I am currently under contract with Mountain Press Publishing Company to write this full biography.

 Murray’s properties still operating, or monuments still standing:

 - Boulder Hot Springs Inn & Conference Center, MT

 - Clark Chateau, Butte MT (Acquired in 1915)

 - Murray Hotel, Livingston MT (Niece inherited $85,000 note on property and acquired through foreclosure after James A. Murray’s passing)